 Here is a great stretch for shoulder external rotation.
 Start the video at 1:31.

-1.2) The Elbow: The elbow must be able to fold fully so the upper arm collapses over the lower arm (elbow flexion).
-Inflexible elbows can be from a combination of… 1) a tightness in the ligaments of the elbow, 2) an inability of the bicep to compress (soft tissue not pliable) and 3) tightness in the tricep.[If you struggle to get your elbows up, it might be due to the long head of the tricep because it crosses over the shoulder joint.
+The elbow must be able to fold fully so the upper arm collapses over the lower arm (elbow flexion).
+Inflexible elbows can be from a combination of… 1) a tightness in the ligaments of the elbow, 2) an inability of the bicep to compress (soft tissue not pliable) and 3) tightness in the triceps.[If you struggle to get your elbows up, it might be due to the long head of the triceps because it crosses over the shoulder joint.
 The short and long heads will contribute to a lack of elbow flexion.]

 Related Read: Why Your Mobility Isn’t Improving

 2) T-Spine Extension: The Thoracic Spine (or T-Spine) is the upper back segment that attaches to your rib cage.

 The T-Spine is often a limiter in mobility because most people spend much of their day sitting, often with poor posture.

 Good luck claiming T-Spine extension under a heavy load and fatigue if you don’t do it when you are sitting around outside of the gym.

 If you want to get better a front squats, overhead squats, snatches and cleans, you better address your habits first.
 This is a universal truth.